joyent/nodejs-advisory-board/governance-proposal/TSC-Project-Lifecycle.md

 ## Project Definition

-A *project* is an autonomous group collaborating to achieve a set of responsibilities.
+A *project* is an autonomous group collaborating to fulfill a set of responsibilities.

 A project could be a working group collaborating with multiple groups both inside and outside the foundation but with no specific code base of its own to be released.
 A project could also be a traditional module or set of modules released regularly.
 This document draws no distinction between what are traditionally referred to as "working groups" or "committees" and traditional software projects.